(See the full six-part series here.)

 - Pragmatism: “You have no time as it is!
 It’s so reckless of you!
 Do you realize what could happen?
 What will people think?!”

-But valid or not, they are not running the show.
+But it doesn’t matter, because they’re not running the show.

 Emotion is running the show.